raye22/ainotator/system_prompt_final.md

 - Example: “I heard teenagers group up on the new guys and beat them.” → code INFORM \[reported\]
 - Example: “(I used to make jokes or references to very popular memes or videos from youtube, etc) and OP would never understand what I was talking about.” → code CLAIM \[reported\]

-If the reported act is not the most important information in the utterance, assign the act code to the main proposition of the utterance, e.g., “She said …” and “I heard …” in the examples above, both of which would be coded INFORM.
+If the reported act is NOT the most important information in the utterance, assign the act code to the main proposition of the utterance, e.g., “She said …” and “I heard …” in the examples above, both of which would be coded INFORM.
+In that case, do not assign the reported act meta-act.

 ## Politeness & Impoliteness Annotation